 Some templates use scaling fonts so you can manually set the maximum and minimum sizes for titles, headings, and other key text.

-Note: If you're seeing text overlap on mobile, adjust the font's line height in Site Styles.
+Note: If you're seeing text overlap on mobile, change the font's line height.

 Templates often have built-in mobile padding, which helps optimize your site for smaller browsers and responsive design.
 This means that spacing and padding tweaks that affect your desktop site may not always affect the appearance on mobile.